 Generation Z has witnessed many failures in society; severe cuts in educational funding, economic downturns, governmental fractures, and inefficiencies have led them to look for jobs that will give them security in the workplace.

-To entice these fresh new talented minds, there needs to be a clear set of perks and benefits to working for your company, training, or education at a bargain price.
-Clear pathways for career progression and a pension plan also attracts your Gen Z employees.
+There needs to be a clear set of perks and benefits to working for your company, training, or education at a bargain price to entice these fresh new talented minds.
+Clear pathways for career progression and a pension plan also attract your Gen Z employees.

 Some generations typically present more appetite for risk.
-Gen Z isn’t one of them; Gen Z, as previously mentioned, has seen a range of institutional issues and collapses, including the 2008 recession.
-As such, Gen Z will seek out employers who can provide stability, and room for growth.
+Gen Z is not one of them.
+As previously mentioned, Gen Z has seen many institutional issues and collapses, including the 2008 recession.
+As such, Gen Z will seek out employers who can provide stability and room for growth.

-Generation Z has grown up on iPads, mobile phones, and laptops.
-Access to tools and automation, information, and guides means they’re not just tech-smart in terms of turning on a computer; they learned to code with online courses, use social media and online sharing platforms, and create contentâ€”just for fun.
+Generation Z has grown up on iPad’s, mobile phones, and laptops.
+Access to tools and automation, information, and guides means they’re not just tech-smart in terms of turning on a computer; they learned to code with online courses, use social media and online sharing platforms, and create content just for fun.

 These technologies are a part of Gen Z’s daily life, which means they lean towards jobs that use these skills.
 Equipping your staff with updated technology and software will support them in their work satisfaction.
-Encouraging the use of work-based mobile phone applications will diminish the idea that a mobile phone is forbidden, and instead reframe it as a useful company tool.
+Encouraging the use of work-based mobile phone applications will diminish the idea that a mobile phone is forbidden, and instead, re-frame it as a useful company tool.

 While your company should be making these changes already, if you want to attract and retain Gen Z talent, you must have authentic and honest policies.
 Support various charities and movements openly, and ensure that your company culture also fosters that open-mindedness.